Teddy Cash

 How can I borrow with Teddy Cash?

 To borrow you must open a Trove and deposit a certain amount of collateral (AVAX) to it.
-Then you can draw TSD up to a collateral ratio of 110%
+Then you can draw TSD up to a collateral ratio of 110%.
+A minimum debt of 2,000 TSD is required.

 What is a Trove?